PojavLauncherTeam/panfork_offscreen_rootless/README.rst

-The ``csf`` branch contains a test program for v10 Valhall GPUs (G710 etc.) which uses the Arm ``kbase`` kernel driver, which is generally present on vendor kernels but is not upstream.
+The ``csf`` branch contains a test program for v10 Valhall GPUs (G710 etc.) which uses the Arm ``kbase`` kernel driver, which is generally present on vendor kernels but is not in the upstream Linux kernel.

 However, the kernel driver source can also be downloaded `from Arm
 <https://developer.arm.com/downloads/-/mali-drivers/valhall-kernel>`_,
-of which the newer releases should work well enough with a mainline kernel (though some work may be needed to integrate the vendor platform.
+of which the newer releases should work well enough with a mainline kernel (though some work may be needed to integrate the vendor platform).

+The ``libmali`` blob drivers should be confirmed to work before trying this program, otherwise you will be trying to debug userspace and kernel bugs at the same time.

 Compiling
 ---------